EcosystemEcologyLab/FluxandtheField/README.md

 -   SRM_CHM.R: Create canopy height model (CHM) for US-SRM from 2025 LiDAR.

+### /Data/GitData

+Data needed to run code in /Code.

 ### /Plots

 Plots made from the code in /Code are saved in /Plots.